 (4) A principal employer who contravenes subsection (1) commits an offence.

-[Section 46A inserted by No. 16 of 2008 s.
+[Section 46A inserted: No. 16 of 2008 s.
 18.]

 47. Management of exploration operations

 (1) If exploration operations are carried out on a mining tenement which is held by a person who holds an adjoining mining tenement or mining tenements on one or more of which mining operations are being carried out, the registered manager of the mine at which those mining operations are being carried out may notify in writing the senior inspector responsible for the region of the State in which those exploration operations are being carried out that all such exploration operations are under the control of that registered manager.